riak/riak.github.io/docs/configuring/strong-consistency.md

 These examples illustrate why we recommend higher values for N---again, at least N=5---as well as clusters with many nodes.
-The 50-node cluster example above is used only to illustrate why larger clusters are more fault tolerant.
+The 50-node cluster example above is used only to illustrate why larger clusters are more fault-tolerant.
 The definition of "many" nodes will vary according to your needs.
 For recommendations regarding cluster size, see [Cluster Capacity Planning][plan cluster capacity].

 ### Offline Node Recommendations